leonism/Breast-Cancer/README.md

 ## Categorical Analysis

-Just like tuning into a different frequency, lets shift our focus to the categorical side of the spectrum.
+Just like tuning into a different frequency, let's shift our focus to the categorical side of the spectrum.
 With the `.describe(include=['O'])` method, were about to unravel the mysteries of our categorical data.
 While the output might be a bit more concise compared to its numerical counterpart, it still packs a punch.

 By honing in on the categorical variables---those with a data type of `object`---we gain valuable insights into their distribution and uniqueness.
 Its like flipping through the pages of a well-worn record collection, each category offering its own distinct vibe.

 So, why bother?
-Well, understanding the landscape of our categorical data sets the stage for deeper analysis.
+We'll, understanding the landscape of our categorical data sets the stage for deeper analysis.
 Just like a DJ crafting the perfect mix, these insights help us blend and remix our data with precision.
 With the `.describe(include=['O'])` method in hand, were ready to spin some categorical magic and uncover the stories hidden within our dataset.
-Lets dive in and see what melodies await! 🎵
+Let's dive in and see what melodies await! 🎵

 ```python
 df.describe(include=['O'])